 The Japan Karate Association

-Ohta Sensei is a graduate of Takushoku University which had a fierce reputation for producing the best karate-ka.
+Ohta Sensei is a graduate of Takushoku University which has a fierce reputation for producing some of the best karate-ka.
 After graduating, he was accepted onto the famous JKA Instructor Course.
-It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan and head of JKA Europe, was looking for a new assistant.
-Enoeda Sensei selected Ohta as his official assistant instructor in 1982.
+It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan and head of JKA Europe was looking for a new assistant instructor and Ohta Sensei was officially selected for this role in 1982.

-JKA England organises two championships annually in the summer and autumn.
+JKA England organises two championships annually, held in summer and autumn.
 Here, you can compete for your club, Shiranamikai.
-Competitions are not compulsory but they are a great incentive to set personal goals and measure your progress.
+Competitions are not compulsory but are a great incentive to set personal goals and measure progress.